 About Exact Data

-Exact Data is a Chicago-based multi-channel marketing company with regional offices across the United States.
+Exact Data is a Chicago-based marketing technology company with regional offices across the United States.